-If you’re wondering how much child support you should expect to pay or receive, you’ll find some helpful insight here: 3 things that may surprise you about child support in Texas.
+If you’re wondering how much child support you should expect to pay or receive, you’ll find some helpful insight here: Texas Child Support: How Does Child Support Work In Texas.
 You can also check out the Texas Office of the Attorney General’s Child Support Calculator to get a child support estimate.

 In all honesty, our firm believes the state of Texas’ child support guidelines (Texas Family Code Chapter #154) tend to come up short for many parents.
 Texas follows a strict income-based formula with a $9,200 monthly income cap.
 If the spouse paying child support earns $100,000 per month, and the children are accustomed to a certain standard of living, a percentage of that monthly cap may not make a whole lot of sense.

 Conversely, consider this scenario with two children and a 50/50 possession schedule.
 One parent earns $5,000 per month and the other parent doesn’t work.
 Requiring the working parent to pay the 25 percent of income required by Texas’ child support guidelines may be difficult to manage, especially when that other parent is fully capable of getting a job.